-The Authority will provide service to the Customer for one (1) year from the start of service and renewed annually after that, unless service is terminated either by the Customer or the Authority.

-- a) The Customer shall give the Authority five (5) days written notice before its Anniversary Date when requesting termination of service. - b) The Authority may terminate service to the Customer in accordance with the provisions of this Tariff. - c) The Authority will not renew service within one (1) year of termination at the same location for the same Customer.
+- 9. Term of Service - a) The Authority will provide service to the Customer until service is terminiated either by the Customer or the Authority. - b) The Customer shall give the Authority five (5) days written notice when requesting termination of service. - c) The Authority may terminate service to the Customer in accordance with the provisions of this Tariff.